 The 2019 Neville-Pribram Mid-Career Educator awardee will have the opportunity to:

 Applicants must be teachers or educators working on curriculum development or educational publications.
 They may not reside within commuting distance of the Cooper Hewitt, Smithsonian Design Library, where they will conduct their research.
 One award is offered each year with a stipend of $750 a week.
-Applications close January 4th, 2019.
+DEADLINE EXTENDED to January 25th, 2019.

 For additional information and application instructions, visit: